Redden Court School

 We have a progressive approach to developing and delivering a curriculum which meets the needs of our students; providing extra challenge for our learners and offering support where it is required.

 As a learning community, we are committed to the success of all our learners and pride ourselves on being an inclusive school which is fit for the 21st Century.
-We are proud to be the lead school of the Success for all Education trust.
+We are proud to be a member of the Success for All Educational Trust.

 Mr A Henry, Headteacher